[Investigation] Is Luxembourg the weak link in EU and Nato security?

 But De Muyser, who is now 97, remained Luxembourg's ambassador to Belgium and retired with a string of medals, including France's Légion d'honneur.

-"I was good friends with him," recalls Jamie Shea, a retired British Nato official, speaking to EUobserver.
+"I was good friends with him," recalled Jamie Shea, a retired British Nato official, speaking to EUobserver.

-And Shea's recollections made Luxembourg's intelligence service, the Service de renseignement de l'État (SRE), look silly.
+And Shea's recollections made Luxembourg's intelligence service, the Service de renseignement de l'État (SRE), sound a bit silly.

 "He [De Muyser] was dismissed [from his Nato post] because of multiple undisclosed trips to Moscow.
 It was the CIA that tipped off the Luxembourg intelligence about these trips," Shea said.